| I’m only scared of all the things I know.

 The stony ground is seedless in this sun;

-Its dust roars with the death of all our dreams
+Its dust roars with the death of all our

 And, standing tall as Time, I scythe stars.